Medical Policy: 08.01.20

 Evidence in the medical literature evaluating the use of MUA for management of pain conditions involving one or more (i.e., multiple joints, whole body MUA) of other major joints such as the hip, ankle, toe, elbow, and wrist, is lacking.
+Peer-reviewed literature finds retrospective chart reviews, small sample sizes and single case series.
+There are no controlled studies or any studies reporting long-term follow-up with outcomes.
 Due to insufficient evidence conclusions cannot be made regarding the clinical utility or safety and efficacy of MUA involving other single or multiple joints for pain management.

-Manipulation of the knee and shoulder will be denied as investigational when reported for any other conditions.
+Manipulation of the knee and shoulder will be denied as investigational when reported for any other conditions or scenario.

 Serial treatment sessions (i.e., treatments of the same bone/joint provided subsequently over a period of time) are not in accordance with generally accepted standards of medical practice and are therefore not medically necessary.

 The following treatments of chronic spinal (cranial, cervical, thoracic, lumbar) pain and chronic sacroiliac and pelvic pain are considered investigational:

 Manipulation under anesthesia involving multiple body joints or other major body joints (ankle, elbow, finger, hip, wrist, temporomandibular) is considered investigational for treatment of all indications, including but not limited to:

 Scientific evidence regarding manipulation under anesthesia, spinal manipulation with joint anesthesia, spinal manipulation, and other body joints after epidural anesthesia and corticosteroid injection is limited to observational case series and nonrandomized comparative studies.
 Evidence regarding the efficacy of MUA over several sessions or for multiple joints is also lacking.
 The evidence is insufficient to determine whether MUA improves health outcomes.